tagoro9/cproofs/README.md

 5. Create a JUnit run configuration pointing to the directory: `Cproofs/cproofs/src/test/java`
 6. Add the recently created gradle run configuration to the before launch Junit run configuration we just created.
+7. Add the modified classpath to the VM Options setting.
-7. Tests should be running by now.
+8. Tests should be running by now.